 This mysticism began to spread into mainstream culture through famous poets and authors such as Alfred Lord Tennyson, William Blake, George McDonald, Tolkien, Charles Williams, W.B.Yeats, T.S.
 Eliot and C. S. Lewis The hidden mysteries were laid bare by these poets

 The Nobel Laureate W.B.
 Yeats was highly influenced by the Eastern philosophy.
 He was deeply attracted by the “Gitanjali” written by the Indian Nobel Laureate Rabindra Nath Tagore who stayed with him as his guest in London in 1912.
 The Vedant philosophy and Buddhism made a great impact on his poetic sensibility.
 With famous Vedantist scholar Purohit Swami’s help, he translated ten principal Upanishads.
-Erica Davis Aptly comments about these translations by Yeats: “The Ten Principle Upanishads," is a beautifully translated work, cared for by
+Erica Davis Aptly comments about these translations by Yeats: “The Ten Principle Upanishads," is a beautifully translated work, cared for byone of our most treasured poets.
+It was released in 1937, fifteen years after Yeats received the Nobel Prize in Literature and two years before his death.”

 Another Nobel Laureate T.S.
 Eliot was highly fascinated by Patanjali’s Yoga Sutra.
 His most famous poem The Waste Land concludes with the Sanskrit word “Shantih” (Peace that transcends understanding).